hyper-expanse/hyper-expanse.github.io/content/spec/labels.md

 Categories are broad themes in which metadata bucketed into.
 Separating labels into categories lowers the barrier to discoverability (if you know the general theme of the metadata you want, you can filter based on the category).

-Categories MAY include the following:
+Categories MUST NOT be abbreviated.
+Abbreviations can lead to ambiguity and discoverability issues.

+A category MUST NOT conflict with the intention of an existing category in the list above.

+A few examples of what a category could be named, and how it might be described:
 - `environment`: Indication of the deployment environment for a product.
 - `priority`: Importance of the issue tagged with the label in relation to other issues.
 - `status`: Current state of the task tracked by the tagged issue.
 - `type`: The expected results of the tagged issue, such as whether a discussion is to take place, or a product enhancement is desired.

-Categories MUST NOT be abbreviated.
-Abbreviations can lead to ambiguity and discoverability issues.

-In addition to these categories, other categories MAY be used, but a category MUST NOT conflict with the intention of an existing category in the list above.

 ## Additional Human-understandable Metadata

-Content after the separator.
+_Additional Human-understandable Metadata_ is all content after the category and separator.

-### Format

 Content after the category and separator MUST be understandable on its own, without additional context or training.

 Example: `type: 0` where `0` is understood, by convention, or other documentation, to be a bug.

-In this example, `0` is not accessible to a member of the community, or third-party contributor, who is not familiar with the existing convention, or who has read a project’s other documentation that lays out the convention.
+In this example, `0` is not accessible to a member of the community, or third-party contributor, who is not familiar with the existing convention, or who has not read a project’s contributing documentation that lays out the convention.

 Instead, use `defect` or `bug`, which are complete English words that communicate meaning on their own.

-### Content

 Beyond the expectation that the metadata MUST be understandable, no other expectations are placed on what may be used.